Crank (film): Music

+Release

 Marketing

 Neveldine/Taylor, along with Jason Statham and Efren Ramirez, appeared at the 2006 Comic-Con Convention in San Diego, California.
 The panel showed a short clip and promoted the film, mentioning that it was shot in HD and that no wires or CGI were used for the stunt scenes.
 The filmmakers also made extensive use of web advertisement to promote the film.
 Lionsgate bought a featured spot on the home page of YouTube and paid several of its well-known members to advertise.